-The Mississippi River discharge in May 2014 averaged 23,200 m s-1 (cms) (Appendix Figure 2), which is the 14th in 46 years from 1968 to 2014.
-This is below average, but not particularly low (Figure 3).
-The May discharge in 2013 was, in contrast, 36,700 cms and the 2012 May discharge was 16,200 m s-1.
+The Mississippi River discharge in May 2015 averaged 31,600 m3 s-1 (cms) (Appendix Figure 2), which is the 19^{th} largest in 46 years from 1968 to 2015.
+This is almost exactly an average discharge for the interval (Figure 3).

 Figure 3.
-The discharge in May for the Mississippi River watershed and south of St. Francisville, LA at Tarbert Landing, MS. CMS is cubic meters per second, m s-1.
+The discharge in May for the Mississippi River watershed and south of St. Francisville, LA at Tarbert Landing, MS. CMS is cubic meters per second, m3 s-1.

-2014 Nitrogen Loading
+May Nitrogen Loading

-The US Geological Survey publishes monthly estimates of nitrogen loading and other aspects of water quality from the Mississippi River watershed into the Gulf of Mexico (http://toxics.usgs.gov/hypoxia/mississippi/).
-The USGS web site has a variety of information on these data calculations, including an estimate of the 95% confidence range for the nitrogen load.
+The US Geological Survey (USGS) publishes monthly estimates of nitrogen loading and other aspects of water quality from the Mississippi River watershed into the Gulf of Mexico (http://toxics.usgs.gov/hypoxia/mississippi/).
+The USGS includes information on the data calculations, including an estimate of the 95% confidence range for the nitrogen load.
 The May nitrite+nitrate (NO2+3) and total nitrogen (TN) load for the Mississippi River watershed for May is shown in Figure 4.
 Comparative information on the seasonal concentration of dissolved nitrite+nitrate in the Mississippi River at Baton Rouge, LA, is in Figure 5.

 Figure 4.
-The annual nitrite+nitrate (NO2+3) and total nitrogen (TN) load for the Mississippi River watershed for May.
+The annual nitrite+nitrate (NO{2+3}) and total nitrogen (TN) load for the Mississippi River watershed for May.
 The estimates are from the USGS.